fforootd/venoMS/content/Alkaloids/unknown/uk_FTX.md

 ## Comments

 FTX is a unknown compound (200 - 400 Da), probably a polyamine with a C:N ratio of 2:1.
-May guanidino moiety.
+May contain guanidino moiety.
 No oxygen.